pcmistry/hello-world/README.md

 # hello-world
 Learning how to use Github.

 I love Sohie Pomapoos.
-They are my favorites/
+They are my favorite
+DOGS in the WHOLE WIDE WORLD!!!!!   //:-)